 Saturday, November 03, 2012

 Happy belated Halloween!
-I went to The American Kindergarten in Miyazaki and had a great
+I went to The American Kindergarten in Miyazaki India

 Emi Petersen, Mrs. Peta, me, Mrs.Erika